Today I'm talking with Mike Marshall about land entitlements.

 When a property receives its entitlements, it brings certainty to the equation, so you know a property can be used for a specific purpose and developed a certain way (so you don’t have to buy a property without knowing if you’ll be able to use it for your intended purpose).
 This certainty actually adds value to the property.

 I’m talking with Mike Marshall because he’s an expert in this stuff.
 With nearly 20 years of experience in the land entitlement space, he knows all about how to entitlements to add value to a property without ever having to touch it.
-Whether it's subdivisions, change of use permits, zoning changes, or full-scale development, Mike knows how to help investors navigate the regulatory waters on their pathway towards entitlement approval.
+Whether it's subdivisions, change of use permits, zoning changes, or full-scale development, Mike knows how to help investors navigate the regulatory waters on their pathway toward entitlement approval.

 Seth: Hey everybody, how’s it going?
 This is Seth Williams from retipster.com.
 Today, I am talking with my friend, Mike Marshall about land entitlements.
 And believe it or not, I know hardly anything about the concept of getting entitlements until about a year ago because for most of my land investing career, I'd never really done anything with any of the vacant lots I flipped.
 I just bought them for really cheap, did nothing to them, and then turned around and resold them at a higher price.